An Employer's Guide to Group Health Continuation Coverage Under COBRA

 A group health plan is required to offer COBRA continuation coverage only to qualified beneficiaries and only after a qualifying event has occurred.

-A qualified beneficiary is an individual who was covered by a group health plan on the day before a qualifying event occurred and who is either an employee, the employee's spouse or former spouse, or the employee's dependent child.
+A qualified beneficiary is an individual who was covered by a group health plan on the day before a qualifying event occurred and who is an employee, the employee's spouse or former spouse, or the employee's dependent child.
 In certain cases involving the bankruptcy of the employer, a retired employee, the retired employee's spouse (or former spouse), and the retired employee's dependent children may be qualified beneficiaries.
 In addition, any child born to or placed for adoption with a covered employee during a period of continuation coverage is automatically considered a qualified beneficiary.
-Agents, independent contractors, and directors who participate in the group health plan may also be qualified beneficiaries.
+An employer’s agents, independent contractors, and directors who participate in the group health plan may also be qualified beneficiaries.

 The following are qualifying events for a covered employee if they cause the covered employee to lose coverage: